evgeniums/cpp-validator/docs/index.md

 [Adapters](#adapter) perform actual processing of validation conditions specified in [validators](#validator).
 To invoke validation with a specific adapter a [validator](#validator) must be applied to the adapter.
 Adapters implemented in the `cpp-validator` library use [operators](#operator) as callable objects to check validation conditions.
 However, adapters of other types can also be implemented, e.g. one can implement an adapter that constructs SQL queries that are equivalent to validation conditions specified in [validators](#validator).

+### List of built-in adapters

 There are a few built-in adapter types implemented in `cpp-validator` library:
 - [default adapter](#default-adapter) that applies validation to an [object](#object) by invoking [operators](#operator) one by one as specified in a [validator](#validator);
 - [reporting adapter](#reporting-adapter) that does the same as [default adapter](#default-adapter) with addition of constructing a [report](#report) describing an error if validation fails;
+- [failed members adapter](#failed-members-adapter) that collects names of object's members that didn't path validation;
 - [prevalidation adapter](#prevalidation-adapter) that validates only one [member](#member) and constructs a [report](#report) if validation fails;
 - [filtering adapter](#partial-validation) used to filter member paths before validation.